jerch/inwasm/README.md

 ### TODO

 - ESM support
-- tests, tests, tests
+- more tests
 - option to write to different file
 - better docs
-- windows support

 ### State

-Early alpha, use at your own risk.
-Currently working on Linux, prolly also on macos (did just a preliminary test).
-No windows support yet.
+Still alpha, use at your own risk.
+Tested to work on Linux, macOS and Windows.